DeltaV-Station/Delta-v/README.md

 ## License

-All code for the content repository is licensed under [MIT](https://github.com/DeltaV-Station/Delta-v/blob/master/LICENSE.TXT).
+All code for the repository is licensed under [MIT](https://github.com/DeltaV-Station/Delta-v/blob/master/LICENSE-MIT.txt), or [AGPLv3](https://github.com/DeltaV-Station/Delta-v/blob/master/LICENSE-AGPLv3.txt).

+If code does not explicitly mention the license it is under, it should be assumed to be MIT.
+To avoid any confusion, it is best to take all code outside of the DeltaV namespaces from our upstream, [space-wizards/space-station-14](https://github.com/space-wizards/space-station-14)

 Most assets are licensed under [CC-BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/) unless stated otherwise.
 Assets have their license and the copyright in the metadata file.
 [Example](https://github.com/DeltaV-Station/Delta-v/blob/master/Resources/Textures/Objects/Tools/crowbar.rsi/meta.json).